realworldocaml/book/en/error-handling.md

 functions to automate common error handling patterns.

 But which type to choose?
 Is it better to represent errors as strings?
-Some more structured representation like XML or s-expressions?
+Some more structured representation like XML?
 Or something else entirely?

 Core's answer to this question is the `Error.t` type, which tries to forge a good compromise between efficiency, convenience, and control